 Bryn is a longtime committee member of the Birmingham and Warwickshire Archaeological Society and currently edits the newsletter.

-Candy has over 27 years experience of archaeological illustration and has expertise in a wide range of artefact conventions, from in-situ statues to intricate flint tools and elaborate leatherwork, as well as all types of pottery and metalwork.
+Candy has over 30 years experience of archaeological illustration and has expertise in a wide range of artefact conventions, from in-situ statues to intricate flint tools and elaborate leatherwork, as well as all types of pottery and metalwork.
 Her illustrations have been published in a wide range of books and archaeological journals as well as our client reports.
-Candy creates the technical drawings for all our reports.
+Candy creates the technical drawings for all our reports and journals using Adobe Illustrator.
 Candy’s high standard of work has gained a national reputation and her services are sought by a variety of specialists.

-Rob has worked for Archaeology Warwickshire for 23 years and is a hugely experienced excavator.
+Rob has worked for Archaeology Warwickshire for over 25 years and is a hugely experienced excavator.
 He gained experience on research digs in the West Midlands before coming to work with us.
 His areas of expertise include post-medieval pottery identification, the careful excavation of human remains and environmental sample processing.